For the last two years, 5,800 bales have been recylced into the biomass energy centre to be used for energy generation

 Anyone wishing to use a drone within this restricted airspace must apply to Goodwood Aerodrome.

-Drones may only be flown once your application has been assessed and written permission has been granted by the Goodwood Control Tower team.
+Drones may only be flown and cranes deployed once your application has been assessed and written permission has been granted by the Goodwood Aerodrome team.

-If flight is requested at Goodwood Motor Circuit or Goodwood House, you will be asked to provide evidence of insurance cover, a site specific risk assessment and your flyer ID as part of theassessment process.
+If you request to fly a drone at Goodwood Motor Circuit or Goodwood House, you will be asked to provide evidence of appropriate insurance cover, a site specific risk assessment and your flyer ID as part of the assessment process. we will be unable to process a request for recreational (non commercial) drone flying at either Goodwood Motor Circuit, Goodwood House or within the boundary of Goodwood Aerodrome.